thephpleague/tactician/plugins/bernard.md

 ### Remote execution

-To send a command to a queue, simply pass the middleware to the Command Bus.
-You can implement `League\Tactician\Bernard\QueueableCommand` to mark a command as queueable.
-(Alternatively you can implement both `Bernard\Message` and `League\Tactician\Command`) Others will be passed to the next middleware in the chain.
+To setup queueing on the client side, simply pass the QueueMiddleware to the Command Bus.
+After that you queue commands by implementing the `League\Tactician\Bernard\QueueableCommand` interface.
+(Alternatively you can implement `Bernard\Message` AND `League\Tactician\Command`) Others will be passed to the next middleware in the chain.

 ~~~ php
 use Bernard\Producer;